Viking Cruises Coronavirus update

 Review of Viking Cruises

-This is CruiseMapper's page for both companies - Viking River Cruises and Viking Ocean Cruises - their fleets (riverboats and liners), cruise tour itineraries, destinations, and homeports.
-We have listed all Viking cruise ships as schedules (itinerary calendars with prices PP) and current position tracking maps.
+This is CruiseMapper's page for the three Viking Cruises subsidiary companies - the sister-brands Viking RIVER, Viking OCEAN and Viking EXPEDITIONS, their fleets (riverboats, liners, polar ships), cruisetour itineraries, destinations, homeports, cruise tracker.
+We have listed all Viking ships as schedules (itinerary calendars with prices) and current position tracking maps.
+Similarly named is the Finland-based cruiseferry company VIKING LINE (1959-founded).

-Our Viking cruise ship schedules show visited ports (towns and cities visited on shore excursions), themed voyages (theme names) and port times (arrival-departure).
-All schedules also show how much will cost you to travel with Viking on the European rivers (Danube, Rhine, Main, Mosel, Seine, Rhone, Saone, Douro), on Asian rivers (Mekong, Irrawaddy, Yangtze), Egypt (Nile), in Russia (Volga, Dnieper, Svir, Neva) and also on all Viking Ocean ships.
+CruiseMapper's Viking ship schedules show departure and call ports (including towns and cities visited on shore excursions), themed voyages (holiday, itinerary themes) and port times (arrival-departure / port stays and overnights).
+All ship schedules also show how much will cost you to travel with Viking Expeditions (Arctic-Antarctica, Great Lakes USA and Canada), Viking Ocean (global) and Viking River - on the European waterways Danube, Rhine, Main, Mosel, Seine, Rhone, Saone, Douro, also in Asia (Mekong, Irrawaddy, Yangtze), Egypt (Nile, Lake Nasser), Ukraine (Dnieper), Russia (Volga, Svir, Neva, Lake Ladoga, Lake Baikal) and in the USA (Mississipi).

 Viking River Cruises holds 1/2 of North America's market.
 In the period 2011-2015, the company spent over USD 600 million on promotions.
 In May 2017, Viking celebrated its 20th anniversary.
 By the year 2027, the company's 16-ship ocean fleet will have a combined capacity of 16,930 berths, ranking Viking Ocean world's largest cruise company with ship capacity under 1000 passengers.

-NEWS: In early-April 2019, Viking and China Merchants Group (China's first commercial corporation/1872-founded) unveiled a plan to launch a new cruise line (joint venture company) for the Chinese market.
-China Merchants Group's shipbuilding subsidiaries will design and construct the new ocean liners for the new company.
-As of 2019, Viking Cruises fully owns and operates a fleet of 6 ocean liners plus 72 riverboats, almost all of which are of the patented Longship-Class.
+In early-April 2019, Viking and China Merchants Group (China's first commercial corporation/1872-founded) unveiled a plan to launch a new cruise line (joint venture company) for the Chinese market.
+China Merchants Group's shipbuilding subsidiaries will design and construct the newbuilds for the new company.
+As of 2020, Viking fully owned and operated a fleet of 6 ocean liners plus 76 riverboats (almost all of which are of the patented Longship-Class).

-Viking River Cruises provide travelers with top-quality cruise tours via world's newest and most innovative fleet of newbuild riverboats with patented "longship" design.
+Viking River Cruises provide travelers with top-quality cruise tours via the world's newest and most innovative fleet of newbuild riverboats with a patented "longship" design.
+Viking's fleet of longships totals 65 boats, delivered in the period 2012-2021.
+Most were constructed by Neptun Werft GmbH in Rostock, and several by Meyer Werft GmbH in Papenburg (Alsvin, Bestla, Eistla, Ingvi, Lif).

 On March 20, 2013, the newly renamed company "Viking Cruises" launched 10 ships at one time, thus entering Guinness Book of World Records.
 Beginning on March 17, 2014, Viking christened 16 new boats over a 24-hour period, again setting an industry record.
 Viking named two more ships in Oporto (Portugal) on March 21.